 Red Hook History

 By the latter half of the 20th century, the maritime industry started dying down, which led to a general decline in the area.
-However, since 2008 the neighborhood has seen rapid development due to the controversial opening of IKEA.
-Ever since then, more people have discovered this amazing neighborhood and it has attracted unique food destinations, tech companies, and more.
+However, since 2008, the neighborhood has seen rapid development due to the controversial opening of IKEA.
+Ever since then, more people have discovered this amazing neighborhood to live in, and it has attracted unique food destinations, tech companies, and more.

 Getting There